Building an HTML Contact Form: Best Practices and Accessibility Tips

 Privacy, Legal, and Compliance Notes

-- Link your Privacy Policy near the submit button; state what you collect and why.
+• Link your Privacy Policy near the submit button; explain retention and access.

-- Don’t store unnecessary PII.
-Encrypt at rest, HTTPS in transit, rotate keys.
+• Do not store unnecessary PII.
+Encrypt at rest, require HTTPS in transit, rotate keys.

 Launch Checklist

-- ✅ Autocomplete set correctly; mobile keyboards are appropriate.
+• Autocomplete set correctly; mobile keyboards are appropriate for each field.

-- ✅ Client validation messages short and specific; server validates again.
+• Client validation messages are short and specific; server validates again.

-- ✅ Honeypot + time-trap implemented; rate limits active.
+• Honeypot and time-trap implemented; rate limits active on the server.

-- ✅ Success + error states tested with keyboard and screen readers.
+• Success and error states tested with keyboard and screen readers.

-- ✅ Privacy policy linked; data handling documented.
+• Privacy policy linked; data handling documented.
+For broader site quality signals, see topical authority strategy.

 FAQs